Rtoax/ulpatch/docs/en/index.md

 Of course, the ULPatch project only discusses user-mode programs.

+# ULPatch Support Architecture

+Due to my limited personal experience, I can't understand and master all the architectures, here is a list of the architectures that I am familiar with and I want to support, if they do not contain what you need, you are welcome to co-develop.

+- [ ] `x86_64`: ready to go, support some simple demostration already.
+- [ ] `aarch64`: ready to go, support some simple demostration already.
+- [ ] `loongarch64`: not support yet.
+- [ ] `riscv64`: not support yet.

 ## Related Projects

 ULPatch draws on several excellent open source projects, such as [cloudlinux/libcare](https://github.com/cloudlinux/libcare), and Huawei’s secondary development [openeuler/libcareplus](https://gitee.com/openeuler/libcareplus).
 SUSE has also open sourced its own live patch solution [SUSE/libpulp](https://github.com/SUSE/libpulp).